Live a Creative Life

 6. Children don’t have habits that take up their time.

 A child is as busy as you make them.
-And more often than not, they are available for a change of schedule.
+And more often than not, they are available for a schedule change.
 Announce an art project, suggest baking, play a game, read books, or go to the park, and they are in.

-There are things in our adult lives that can take up our time, so much so that we feel like we may never get to the projects we want to work on.
+There are things in our adult lives that can take up our time, so much so that if feels like we may never get to the projects we want to work on.
 We make plans for when the children are older, we retire, or we have an empty nest.
-I agree with all of that reasoning, and some things just can’t be done until our lifestyle changes.
-However, let me share something I have learned over the past few years of being an empty nester.
-Yes, there is more time for some of these pursuits, but if we don’t make time for them now, we won’t make time for them later—at least not in the way we think we will.
+I agree with that reasoning; some things just can’t be done until our lifestyle changes.
+However, let me share something I have learned from being an empty nester over the past few years of being an empty nester.
+Yes, there is more time for some of these pursuits, but if we don’t make time for them now, we won’t make time for them later—at least not how we think we will.
 Commitment to a creative life comes from within.
 You may have less time now, but the results of less time fully committed to a cause are sometimes more fruitful than more time later without the commitment.

 I have a daughter who came into my room one night.
 "Mom," she said.
 I need to learn how to knit.
 I feel it down into my soul."